crowbartools/Firebot/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '...'

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Enter a clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.